Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Lich.md

     \ it, the target is immune to the lich's gaze for the next 24 hours."
   "name": "Frightening Gaze (Costs 2 Actions)"
 - "desc": "Each non-undead creature within 20 feet of the lich must make a DC 18 Constitution\
-    \ saving throw against this magic, taking 21 (dice: 6d6|avg (6d6)) necrotic\
+    \ saving throw against this magic, taking dice: 6d6|avg (6d6) necrotic damage\
-    \ damage on a failed save, or half as much damage on a successful one."
+    \ on a failed save, or half as much damage on a successful one."
   "name": "Disrupt Life (Costs 3 Actions)"
 "source":
 - "MM"